msprev/panzer/doc/README.md

 `parent` takes a list or single style.
     Children inherit the properties of their parents.
     Children may have multiple parents.
-    Children add to the list of filters and scripts, and they override the metadata settings of parents.

 `metadata` contains default metadata set by the style.
-    Any metadata field that can appear in a pandoc document can be defined here.
+    Any metadata field that can appear in a pandoc document can appear here.

 `template` specifies a pandoc [template][] for the document.

-`preflight` specifies executables that are run before any other scripts or filters.
+`preflight` specifies executables run before the document is processed.
-    Preflight scripts are run after panzer reads the source documents, but before panzer runs pandoc to convert this data to the output format.
+    Preflight scripts are run after panzer reads the input documents, but before pandoc is run to convert to the output.

-`filter` specifies pandoc [json filters][] that should be run.
+`filter` specifies pandoc [json filters][].
     Filters gain two new properties from panzer.
     For more info, see section below on [compatibility](#pandoc_compatibility) with pandoc.

-`postprocessor` specifies executable to pipe through pandoc's output.
+`postprocessor` specifies executable to pipe pandoc's output through.
-    Standard unix executables (`sed`, `tr`, etc.) are examples of use.
+    Standard unix executables (`sed`, `tr`, etc.) are examples of possible use.
-    Postprocessors are not run if a writer that produces binary output files (e.g. `.docx`) is selected.
+    Postprocessors are skipped if a binary writer (e.g. `.docx`) is selected.

-`postflight` specifies executables that are run after the output file has been written.
+`postflight` specifies executables run after the output file has been written.
-    If output is stdout, postflight scripts are run after output to stdout has been flushed.
+    If output is stdout, postflight scripts are run after output has been flushed.
-    Postflight scripts will not be run if a fatal error occurs earlier.

-`cleanup` specifies executables that are run before panzer exits, and after postflight scripts.
+`cleanup` specifies executables that are run before panzer exits and after postflight scripts.
     Cleanup scripts run irrespective of whether a fatal error has occurred earlier.

 Example: